Jukin Media: Now That's Funny!

 Jukin Media produces the TV show Now That's Funny! on Britain's Channel 5, which is a family-friendly clip show airing on Sunday nights.

 FailArmy (TV series)

 Jukin Media also produces an international TV version of FailArmy.
 The half-hour comedy based on the popular YouTube channel airs in 221 TV markets worldwide.

+The series was broadcast on TBD in the United States.

 Related properties

 In addition to the company's video services, it is also the producer of World's Funniest on FOX and is the owner and operator of several consumer-facing entertainment brands, including FailArmy, which compiles fail videos and has a subscriber base of approximately 14.5 million users on its YouTube channel and more than 18.4 million fans on its Facebook page as of March 2019, and The Pet Collective, which is a joint venture between Jukin and FremantleMedia's Tiny Riot! studio.

 Controversies

-In November 2014, Jukin Media was sued by YouTuber Ray William Johnson for requesting the removal of 41 "Equals Three" videos which sampled their content.
+In November 2014, Jukin Media sued YouTuber Ray William Johnson and requested the removal of 41 "Equals Three" videos which sampled their content.
 In February 2016, Jukin Media and Equals Three settled out of court before the jury’s verdict could be revealed to the court.
 While the verdict in the case remains sealed, members of the jury informed media outlets that the jury unanimously found that Equals Three's usage of Jukin video content was not fair use under U.S. copyright law.

 In January 2020, Jukin Media engaged in a public dispute with YouTube channel MxR Plays, where Jukin Media accused the channel of copyright infringement and MxR Plays accused Jukin Media of extortion.
 Within a few days, Jukin Media and MxR reached an agreement that was satisfactory to both parties.
 Details of the agreement were not disclosed.